tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 ### kv

-The `kv` offramp is intended to allow for a decouple way of persisting and retrieving state in a non blocking way.
+The `kv` offramp is intended to allow for a decoupled way of persisting and retrieving state in a non blocking way.

+The `kv` store is persisted to the directory configured in `config.dir`.
+If it doesnt exist, it will be created.

 Example:
 ```yaml